-"These measures included a rebate of £200 on energy bills for every UK household (to be repaid over the next five years) and a rebate of £150 on Council Tax for those in bands A-D in England.
-The government also further committed to widening the net of eligibility for the Warm Home Discount, which will increase from £140 to £150 from this year."
+"These measures included a discount of £400 on energy bills for every UK household, various means-tested one-off payments for vulnerable households, and a rebate of £150 on Council Tax for those in bands A-D in England.
+The government also further committed to widening the net of eligibility for the Warm Home Discount, which will increase from £140 to £150 from this year.

 “There are a lot of factors that have caused this shortage.
 As the world has emerged from the pandemic, global demand for energy has soared and sent wholesale gas prices rising.

 “Last year’s long cold winter depleted gas stores, but they weren’t replenished as usual this summer as prices rose.
 In addition, it’s been a calm, still few months, meaning that a lack of wind power has resulted in a higher demand for gas.”

 “As demand for gas increases, the wholesale price your supplier pays for energy rises.
 A lot of electricity is also generated by gas-powered plants, meaning there has been a similar knock-on effect on electricity supplies.
 However, at the moment, prices are dropping.

 “If you’re on a fixed deal, you’re protected from the rises in the market at least until your current deal runs out.
 If you're on a standard variable tariff, it's likely that prices will rise in line with the price cap.”

 “There is no need to be concerned about your energy supply.
 Even if your supplier goes bust, customers should be reassured that their energy supply will continue as normal and any credit balances they built up with those suppliers will be protected.”